Orly (Sud) / Works > 2008 ......

 Orly (Sud) is the title of a series of works inspired by the South Wing of Paris' Orly Airport.

-Finally, a series of photographs of the South Building, taken during several location scouting conducted to document pictorial studies, is presented here as a complementary artistic testimony of existing paintings.
+Finally, a selection of photographs of the South Terminal, taken during location surveys undertaken as part of the documentary research supporting the paintings, is presented here as a complementary artistic testimony alongside the existing works.